Paraguay's right-wing 'paradise' draws European anti-vaxxers

 Its website spoke of people meditating among tropical butterflies and showed photos of couples hugging trees.

-But its YouTube channel has claimed the pandemic was "non-existent", while at the same time peddling snake-oil cures for Covid.
+But its YouTube channel also said the pandemic was "non-existent", while at the same time peddling snake-oil cures for Covid.

 And its wellness claims aside, it also described itself as a place to escape from "socialist trends" in world politics.